tskit-dev/tskit/docs/data-model.md

   `time` and equal to or less than the `time` of the `parent` mutation if this mutation has one.
 If one mutation on a site has `UNKNOWN_TIME` then all mutations at that site must, as a mixture of known and unknown is not valid.
-- `parent` must either be the null ID (-1) or a valid mutation ID within the current table
+- `parent` must either be the null ID (-1), if the mutation has no parent, or a valid mutation ID within the current table.

 Furthermore,

-- If another mutation occurs on the tree above the mutation in question, its ID must be listed as the `parent`.
+- The `parent` value must be consistent with the topology of the tree at the site of the mutation, such that a path from the child mutation to the parent mutation exists without passing through any other mutations at the same site.

 For simplicity and algorithmic efficiency, mutations must also: